PHart3/colimits-agda/HoTT-Agda/README.md

 Homotopy Type Theory in Agda
 ============================

-This directory contains a heavily stripped-down version of the HoTT-Agda library.
-It also contains a bunch of additional lemmas, which arose during the development of coslice colimits.
+This directory contains a heavily stripped-down version of Andrew Swan's [branch](https://github.com/awswan/HoTT-Agda/tree/agda-2.6.1-compatible) of the
+HoTT-Agda library.
+It also contains a bunch of additional lemmas, which arose during our development of coslice colimits.
 The structure of the source code is described below.

 Setup
 -----